jpillora/chisel/README.md

 ### Todo

 * Add tests (Bonus: Add benchmarks)
-* User file with list of whitelisted remotes
+* Users file with white-listed remotes
 * Pass in TLS server configuration
 * Encrypt data with `auth` as the symmetric key
 * Expose a stats page for proxy throughput
 * Configurable connection retry times
+* Treat forwarder stdin/stdout as a socket

 #### MIT License